Several practitioners say MOM is unwelcome due to added latency:

 Piroz told me that trading IT job interviews tend to emphasize multi-threading and MOM.
 Some use SQL too.
 I now feel all of these are unwelcome in low latency trading.

-B) threading – ST is generally the fastest in theory and in practice.
-(I only have a small sample size) I feel the fastest trading engines are ST. No shared mutable.
+B) threading – Single-Threaded-Mode is generally the fastest in theory and in practice.
+(I only have a small observed sample size.)
+I feel the fastest trading engines are STM.
+No shared mutable.
+Nsdq new platform (in java) is STM

 MT is OK if they don’t compete for resources like CPU, I/O or locks.
-Compared to ST, most lockfree systems introduce latency like retries.
+Compared to STM, most lockfree systems introduce latency like retries, and additional memory barrier.
+By default compiler optimization doesn’t need such memory barriers.

 C) SQL – as stated elsewhere, flat files are much faster than relational DB.
 How about in-memory relational DB?